Hainexx/Suicides_Shiny_App_Dashboard/README.md

 Every needed library will be automatically installed and loaded in your system without any further notice (the list of the needed packages can be found in *sessionInfo.txt*) but it is still required to have a C++ compiler installed.

-On Mac you can install it by:
+On Mac you can install it by
-`xcode-select --install`
-On Ubuntu Linux:
+`xcode-select --install`, on Ubuntu Linux by
-`sudo apt-get install r-base-dev`
+`sudo apt-get install r-base-dev`, on Windows by installing Rtools.
-On Windows:
-install Rtools